jakezatecky/d3-funnel/README.md

 A JavaScript library for rendering funnel charts using the D3.js library.
 Inspired by smilli/d3-funnel-charts.

+# Examples

+An example showing some of the possible options can be found [here](https://cdn.rawgit.com/jakezatecky/d3-funnel/master/example/index.html).

 # Usage

 To use this library, you must include both D3.js and the d3-funnel.js source file.